Boston Events Calendar

 Boston Antiques and Design Show

 A very popular antiques show held each year at the Shriners Auditorium in Wilmington.
-Dealers offer rare furniture, porcelain, lamps, paintings, and many other antiques and works of art. $10 entry fee on Saturday and $7 on Sunday.
-Ample free parking.
+Dealers offer rare furniture, porcelain, lamps, paintings, and many other antiques and works of art.
+Admission is $10, Free parking.

 February